adc-connect/adcc/docs/hostprograms.rst

 Host-program specific interface
 -------------------------------

+For implementing a host-program specific interface to adcc, taking advantage of all features of the host program, a derived class of the :class:`adcc.HartreeFockProvider` has to be implemented.
-The interface to be implemented in general is:
+The interface for this is:

 .. autoclass:: adcc.HartreeFockProvider
     :members: